 Lise Meitner uncovered the true power of uranium, that atomic nuclei split during some reactions.
 Unfortunately, the discovery was awarded to her lab partner Otto Hahn, who won the Nobel Prize for Chemistry in 1944.

-Likewise, the square-bottomed paper bag was invented by a woman.
+Another example of ideas exploited, the square-bottomed paper bag was invented by a woman.
 In 1868, Margaret Knight developed the machine that folded and created flat, square-bottomed brown paper bags.
 While the model was being designed in the store, a man called Charles Annan pinched the idea and patented it.
 Knight later filed a lawsuit and won the rights to it in 1871.

 Nicknamed as the ‘Computer’ for her intelligence, Katherine Johnson was the woman who located the path for the Freedom 7 spacecraft to successfully enter space in 1961, and subsequently for the Apollo 11 mission to dismount on the Moon in 1969.
 She usually went neglected by her male associates and encountered racial intolerance.